 All we know for sure is that she's exceptionally lucky.
 And loaded.

-Most of us have a hard enough time predicting traffic on our morning commute, much less the lucky lotto numbers.
+Most of us have a hard enough time predicting traffic on our morning commute.

 We can, however, make some insightful predictions for people analytics teams by running people data through predictive models.

-Most specifically - predictive modeling is a form of artificial intelligence that uses data mining and probability to forecast or estimate specific outcomes.
+Most specifically - predictive analytics use modeling, or a form of artificial intelligence that uses data mining and probability, to forecast or estimate specific outcomes.
 Each predictive model is comprised of a set of predictors (variables) in the data that influence future results.
 When the data set is processed by the program, it creates a statistical model based on the given data set.

 Translation?
 Predictive analytics allow us to predict the future based on historical outcomes.

 Perhaps all the best reps share several qualities such as referral source (like Indeed), a similar skill (fluency in Spanish listed on their resume) or personality trait (from personality tests conducted during the job interview).
-A predictive model would weigh all this data - and so much more - and compare it against the outcome: the superior sales quotas being hit.
-It weights and calculates all this data and determines what data impacts the outcome, and what data is superfluous.
+A predictive model would weigh all this data and compare it against the outcome: the superior sales quotas being hit.
+The model references the exploratory data analysis used to find correlations across all your data sources.

 Now - here are the problems to consider: